It started with a single cupcake.

 To think, it all began with a chocolate cupcake.
-I developed the recipe for my new manuscript called Dolce.
-If you’re interested, you can read an excerpt from the story here.
+I developed the recipe for a short story I wrote called Dolce.

 The story is about Matteo, a renowned chef who returns Capri to purchase his ex-wife’s café.
 Emily, his young and beautiful sister-in-law, is the only one standing in Matteo’s way.
 Over the course of a meal, an undeniable bond forms between them.
 His memory of vacationing with Emily in Tuscany invokes their past, heals heartbreak, and will have a lasting impact on their future.
 At the end of the night, Matteo must decide – either he walks away with the title to the café or he supports Emily’s vision for Dolce.

 So without further ado, here’s the recipe that inspired it all: